CRYPTMAN297/Security-Header-Analyzer/README.md

 ##  Project Description
 The *Security Header Analyzer* is a web-based tool that helps users analyze the security headers of any website.
 Security headers are essential for protecting web applications from attacks such as *Cross-Site Scripting (XSS), Clickjacking, and MIME-type sniffing*.
-This tool helps website owners, security professionals, and ethical hackers identify missing security measures and provides recommendations for improvement.
+This tool helps website owners, security professionals, and ethical hackers identify missing security measures.

 ### Features
 Enter a website URL to analyze its security headers.